Kinship Projects around the world have to get pretty creative when it comes to helping orphans and serving the desperate people in their communities.

-What can I do to keep Kinship Projects on a path to sustainability and food security?
+What Can I Do to Keep Kinship Projects on a Path to Food Security?

-Giving to Sustainable Agriculture can help more Kinship Projects build functioning aquaponics systems and develop healthy gardens.
-It can also give them the gift of livestock.
-Another way to keep Kinship Projects from suffering the effects of climate change is to give them the gift of food security.
-Because of kind-hearted individuals like you, nearly 7 million meals were distributed over the last fiscal year.
+Another way to keep Kinship Kids healthy and fed is to give them the gift of food security by sending and distributing nutritious meals.
+Because of kind-hearted individuals like you, about 3.8 million meals were sent over the last fiscal year.
 Can you believe that?
 And you can do it again this year!

-With your support, Kinship Projects can fight the damaging effects of climate change, keep their children fed, and teach them methods of adapting their agriculture to be more fruitful and environmentally-friendly.
+With your support, Kinship Projects can keep their children fed and teach them life skills to adapt their agriculture to be more fruitful and consistent.

 Now that you know about World Food Day, what are you going to do about it?
 What steps are you going to take to serve the hungry?
 We’d love to hear!
 Tweet us @KinshipUnited with your ideas.
 And visit FAO’s World Food Day website for more information.